LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 (But wait.
 That’s the default on one version of Excel.
 We’ll get into how this can introduce problems down the line later in this lesson.)

-This serial number thing can actually be useful in some circumstances.
-By using the above functions we can easily add days, months or years to a given date.
+Understanding the spreadsheet program uses serial numbers to process dates can be useful in some circumstances.
+Using the above functions, you can easily add days, months or years to a given date.
 Say you had a sampling plan where you needed to sample every thirty seven days.
 In another cell, you could type: